MM vs MC Cartridges Explained

 MM Maintenance

-- stylus is user-replaceable
+- Stylus is user-replaceable

-- cost-effective servicing
+- Cost-effective servicing

-- ideal for everyday and high-use systems
+- Ideal for everyday and high-use systems

 MC Maintenance

-- stylus typically non-user-replaceable
+- Stylus typically non-user-replaceable

-- requires factory rebuild or retipping
+- Requires factory rebuild or retipping once the stylus wears

 Which Cartridge Type Is Best for You?